A scenic hill climb

 There are two small rock faces to climb up, the first about three feet tall, the second about six feet.
 The trail is screened by trees throughout, but near the top are some encouraging glimpses of the view over Big Basin.
 There's a final switchback and then the trail arrives at Buzzard's Roost, a rock formation that stands in a grove of dwarf pine trees.
 The final 50 yards or so is a climb up a bare rock face.
 It's not particularly challenging, but it would be a long roll to the bottom for anyone who lost their footing.
 Fortunately, the rock face is normally clean and dry and traction good.

 The view from the top is partially blocked by pine trees.
 Middle Ridge is clearly visible in front of you; park headquarters, at the base of the mountain, is hidden by the trees.
+On still winter days the rushing sound of Last Chance Creek emanates from far below.

 For variety, on the way back turn left onto the East Ridge Trail.
 At the intersection with Hinh Hammond Road, cross the two auto bridges and then turn right onto the Skyline-Hinh Hammond Connector.
 This trail doesn't look very promising at first, passing by some unattractive pipeline service hatches, but it soon enters a superb redwood grove and winds among huge trees, with views of more huge trees (actually the Redwood Loop area) across the creek.